 OUR MISSION & HISTORY

-MISSION: To positively impact the physical and mental health of youth through innovative education programs in partnership with parents, schools and communities.
+MISSION: To positively impact the physical, social and emotional health of youth through innovative education programs in partnership with parents, schools and communities.

-VISION: All youth in our communities possess the knowledge, attitudes and skills to make decisions that positively impact their physical and mental health throughout their lives.
+VISION: All youth in our communities possess the knowledge, attitudes and skills to make decisions that positively impact their physical, social and emotional health throughout their lives.

 CORE VALUES: Everything that the Robert Crown Center for Health Education does will adhere to the following four core values: